Azure-Samples/azure-search-power-skills/Vector/EmbeddingGenerator/README.md

 This code can be manually deployed to an Azure function app.
 Clone the repo locally and follow the [Azure functions guide to deploy the function](https://learn.microsoft.com/azure/azure-functions/functions-develop-vs-code?tabs=python).
 The chunking parameters can be customized to suit the needs of the content and retrieval scenarios.

-Once the app has been published, make sure to [publish the application settings](https://learn.microsoft.com/azure/azure-functions/functions-develop-vs-code?tabs=python#publish-application-settings) with the required setting valus filled in.
+Once the app has been published, make sure to [publish the application settings](https://learn.microsoft.com/azure/azure-functions/functions-develop-vs-code?tabs=python#publish-application-settings) with the required setting values filled in.
 Setting up the `local.settings.json` file from the previous section will make this fairly seamless.

 ## chunk-embed